Sebastianhju/Runeterra-5e/Runes.md

 ### Last Stand <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-runes/Precision/LastStand.png" Align=left width=7% height=7%>

-Whenever you are bloodied you deal, you gain +1 to you attack rolls and deal 1d6 additional damage for each stack of exhaustion you have.
+Whenever you are exhausted you gain +1 to you attack rolls and deal 1d6 additional damage for each stack of exhaustion you have.

 Whenever you take a long rest, you can remove one additional point of exhaustion.